This journal is following of Committee on Publication Ethics (COPE) and complies with the highest ethical standards in accordance with ethical law

 - The authors are not entitled to “overlapping publication” which means; re-use of data and findings of previous articles with minor changes in an article under a new title.

 - The authors are obliged to perform accurate citations on the occasion that they need to use other researchers’ works, and they need to make sure permissions are secured for material that is copyrighted.
-In case of quoting another researcher, quotation marks are used for verbatim copying of material.
+In the case of quoting another researcher, quotation marks are used for verbatim copying of material.

 - The author in charge is strongly advised to ensure the correct submission of the authors’ names and information and that no names are included except for the authors contributing to the research and writing of the article.